- Contact Us

 We are in the middle of cold and influenza (flu) season now, and it is not uncommon to be exposed and develop a cough, sore throat, runny nose, headache and fever.

-Coronavirus, a cold virus, has been in the news recently and is generating concern.
+COVID-19 (also known as Novel Coronavirus), a cold virus, has been in the news recently and is generating concern.
 SFU is monitoring this outbreak closely and following public health advice.
-According to the Centre for Disease Control people in Canada are at low risk of catching it.
+Frequently asked questions have been developed and can be found at: SFU community frequently asked questions about COVID-19.
 For more information regarding the current situation, see the Vancouver Coastal Health Authority statement on coronavirus.

 Taking everyday precautionary measures, such as proper hand washing, can reduce your risk of getting sick and help prevent widespread outbreaks of illness.